 Overloading the System

-Even in a well-established system, placing too many new additions to the tank to quickly can cause new tank syndrome.
+Even in a well-established system, placing too many new additions into the tank too quickly can cause new tank syndrome.
 Slow down!
 Saltwater aquarium keeping is not a timed event, so take it easy, and work on your patience skills.
+Let the aquarium water quality get balanced after each new addition before purchasing more fish or invertebrates.

 04 of 11